mikelogaciuk/mikelogaciuk.github.io/all_collections/_posts/2023-02-21-gopher-notes.md

 ### Fields access

-Accessing fields is quite similar to other languages:
+Fields access in `structs` is quite similar to any other languages:

 ```go
 type Warehouse struct {